Pipetto-crypto/Chroot-Installer/README.md

 # Chroot-Installer

-A script to install chroot containers on Android with termux.
-Most of this README is a WIP
+A script to install chroot containers on Android through Termux.
+This README is like this installer mostly a huge WIP and some stuffs don't work correctly yet.

-Installation of a container named Ubuntu where you want to install Ubuntu distribution with box86/64(-b) and a DE(-d):
+Installation of a container named Ubuntu in which installing Ubuntu distribution with box86/64(-b) and a DE(-d):

 bash chroot-installer install Ubuntu ubuntu -b -d